trioderegion/dnd5e-helpers/README.md

 - Prompts GM with available legendary actions in-between combatant turns.
 - Prompts GM with available lair actions at the creature's designated lair initiatve.
 - Tracks current available uses of legendary actions.
+- A creature's legendary and lair actions will be indexed when first added to the tracker.
+Only items with an activation cost of "Legendary Action" or "Lair Action" will be indexed.

 ![Lair Legendary Helper](.github/lair-legend-helpers.webp)